-Sedimentation velocity is an analytical ultracentrifugation (AUC) method that measures the rate at which molecules move in response to centrifugal force generated in a centrifuge.
+Sedimentation velocity (SV-AUC) is an analytical ultracentrifugation method that measures the rate at which molecules move in response to centrifugal force generated in a centrifuge.
 This sedimentation rate provides information about both the molecular mass and the shape of molecules.
 In some cases this technique can also measure diffusion coefficients and molecular mass.

-> In the biotechnology industry sedimentation velocity is used much more frequently than sedimentation equilibrium and thus when biotech scientists say "AUC" or "analytical ultracentrifugation" they typically really mean "sedimentation velocity".
+In the biotechnology industry sedimentation velocity is used much more frequently than sedimentation equilibrium and thus when biotech scientists say "AUC" or "analytical ultracentrifugation" they typically really mean "sedimentation velocity".

 Sedimentation velocity is particularly valuable for:

 In the sedimentation velocity method a sample is spun at very high speed (usually 40-60 K rpm) in an analytical ultracentrifuge.
 The high centrifugal force rapidly depletes all the protein from the region nearest the center of the rotor (the meniscus region at the air/solution interface), forming a boundary which moves toward the outside of the rotor with time (see example below), until finally all the protein forms a pellet at the outside of the cell.
 The concentration distribution across the cell at various times during the experiment is measured while the sample is spinning, using either absorbance or refractive index detection in our Beckman ProteomeLab XL-I (picture).